AsadHasan/DotNetFiddleSeleniumTests/README.md

 no tests are found and run, then check if your IDE requires NUnit adapter to be manually installed.

 ### Todos/room-for-improvements
+1. Tests sometimes hang on CI, need to investigate further.
-It would be good if tests could run in parallel, on all the browsers in the selenium-grid.
+2. It would be good if tests could run in parallel, on all the browsers in the selenium-grid.
 At the moment, they only run on one browser (defined in config) from the grid.